jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -gr RTLAGC on TUNER auto
 ```
-It has been reported that adding a  bandwith setting of ``-a 192K`` can be beneficial in certain cases so is worthwhile to try.
+It has been reported that adding a  bandwidth setting of ``-a 192K`` can be beneficial in certain cases so is worthwhile to try.
 To find the best settings requires systematic experimentation changing one parameter at the time: RTLAGC on or off and besides setting TUNER to auto try a fixed tuner gain between 0 and 50.
 Examples on how to set device settings for other SDR hardware are provided below.

 ## Deep dives

 ### Screen output

 The output to screen can be regulated with the ``-o`` switch.
-To surpress any messages to screen use ``-o 0`` or ``-q``.
+To suppress any messages to screen use ``-o 0`` or ``-q``.
 This can be useful if you run AIS-catcher as a background process.
 To show only simple and pure NMEA lines, use the switch ``-o 1`` or ``-n``.
 Example output:
 ```
 !AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03
 ```